Victor Serebriakoff: Family background

 Victor Serebriakoff was born in Camberwell, south London, the eldest son of Vladimir and Ethel Serebriakoff (née Graham).
 Eventually, the family had five daughters and two sons.
 Vladimir's father was Esper Serebriakoff, who married Katherine Seitelman.
 Esper joined the Russian navy in 1870, but left in 1885 after rising to the rank of lieutenant, having become involved in revolutionary politics, leaving Russia in 1888.
 Esper's father, Alexander, was a lieutenant colonel in the Russian army.

 Accomplishments

-After leaving the army in 1947 he worked in the timber industry, becoming known for introducing automatic grading of timber for strength, eventually selling machines world wide.
+After leaving the army in 1947 he worked in the timber industry, becoming known for introducing automatic grading of timber for strength, eventually selling machines worldwide.
 In the 1970s he led a British delegation to a timber metrification conference in the Soviet Union.

 Serebriakoff wrote prolifically on the timber trade, Mensa and its history, and educating gifted children.
 He also wrote puzzle books.
 Many of his works were translated.
 He took greatest pride in his book Brain in which he set out a theory of how the brain operates.